 Types of Shirodhara

 Shirodhara aids with stress reduction, insomnia treatment, migraine relief, high blood pressure reduction, hair loss prevention, and even helps with focus and attention.
-Here are types of Shirodhara:
+Here are the types of Shirodhara:

 The oil or other liquid used in Dhara is selected based on the individual’s Ayurvedic constitution and specific health needs.
 During the procedure, the liquid is poured from a vessel with a small hole, typically hung from a support above the person’s head.
-The stream of liquid is directed over the forehead or other specific parts of the body, and is often accompanied by gentle massage or other Ayurvedic therapies
+The stream of liquid is directed over the forehead or other specific parts of the body and is often accompanied by gentle massage or other Ayurvedic therapies

 - Taila Dhara: This is the most common type of Shirodhara and involves the use of warm herbal oil poured onto the forehead.
-Taila Dhara is used to help balance the doshas, promote relaxation, and improve overall health and well-beings
+Taila Dhara is used to help balance the doshas, promote relaxation, and improve overall health and well-being

 - Takra Dhara: This type of Shirodhara involves the use of buttermilk instead of oil.
 Takra Dhara is believed to be particularly effective for skin conditions such as eczema and psoriasis, as well as for improving digestion and promoting relaxation.

 - Ksheera Dhara: This type of Shirodhara involves the use of warm milk instead of oil.
 Ksheera Dhara is believed to be particularly effective for calming the mind and reducing stress and anxiety.